 We are proud to announce the graduations and upcoming defences of Animal Breeding & Genomics PhD candidates.

-On Tuesday May 21 at 16:00 hours, Qiuyu Wang will defend his thesis entitled “The genetic background of milk infrared spectra”.
+On Tuesday 6 October at 11:00, Haibo Lu will defend his thesis entitled 'Changes in the genetic background of milk composition during lactation'.

 Milk production is affected by negative energy balance in early lactation and pregnancy in late lactation.
 It is known that for milk production traits genetic variances change and genetic correlations differ from unity during lactation.
 In addition, effects of specific QTL e.g., DGAT1, on milk production traits change during lactation.
 However, most GWAS for milk production traits assumed constant genetic effects during lactation.
 These studies might miss QTL whose effects change during lactation.